Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 The TOF400F sensors were chosen to replace the TFmini-S sensor, since the budget for two TFmini-S sensors was too high.
 After researching several options—and having previously evaluated the use of these TOF400F sensors in other versions of the robot—we decided to go with them.
 The measurements are also reliable, and the range is sufficient for the challenge.

-However, there was a major problem when trying to incorporate the second TOF400F sensor, since the initial strategy was to use only one TOF400F sensor and one TFmini-S sensor.
-The problem was that, since the UART ports were already fully occupied, it had to be connected to an I2C port.
-Its performance on this port was significantly worse, so whenever possible, we used the TFmini-S sensor, which is much more reliable.

 <div align="center"><table>
   <tr>
     <td align="center" width="50%">